sogaiu/a-tree-sitter-porcelain/README.md

 * `bin` - contains wrapper program `atsp` for convenient task execution
 * `conf` - contains settings specific to the grammar repository
-* `task` - task scripts
+* `task` - task programs
-* `util` - directory of utility scripts used by task scripts
+* `util` - directory of utility programs used by task programs
 * `README.md` - this README file

 ### `bin`

-Add this directory to your PATH to make the wrapper script `atsp` conveniently available for use.
+Add this directory to your PATH to make the `atsp` wrapper program conveniently available for use.

 ### `conf`